Hong Kong: Demographics

 Among the religious population, the traditional "three teachings" of China, Buddhism, Confucianism, and Taoism, have the most adherents (20%), followed by Christianity (12%) and Islam (4%).
 Followers of other religions, including Sikhism, Hinduism, and Judaism, generally originate from regions where their religion predominates.

-Life expectancy in Hong Kong was 82.38 years for males and 88.17 years for females in 2022, the highest in the world.
+Life expectancy in Hong Kong was 81.3 years for males and 87.2 years for females in 2022, one of the highest in the world.
+The birth rate in 2023 was 0.751 per woman of child-bearing age.
 Cancer, pneumonia, heart disease, cerebrovascular disease, and accidents are the territory's five leading causes of death.
 The universal public healthcare system is funded by general-tax revenue, and treatment is highly subsidised; on average, 95% of healthcare costs are covered by the government.

-The city has a severe amount of Income inequality, which has risen since the transfer of sovereignty, as the region's ageing population has gradually added to the number of nonworking people.
-Although median household income steadily increased during the decade to 2016, the wage gap remained high; the 90th percentile of earners receive 41% of all income.
-The city has the most billionaires per capita, with one billionaire per 109,657 people, as well as the third-highest number of billionaires of any city in the world, the second-highest number of billionaires of any city in Asia, and the largest concentration of ultra high-net-worth individuals of any city in the world.
-Despite government efforts to reduce the growing disparity, median income for the top 10% of earners is 44 times that of the bottom 10%.
+The city has a severe amount of income inequality, which has risen since the handover, as the region's ageing population has gradually added to the number of nonworking people.
+Although median household income steadily increased during the decade to 2021, the wage gap remained high; the 90th percentile of earners receive 41% of all income.
+The city has the most billionaires per capita, with one billionaire per 109,657 people, as well as the second-highest number of billionaires of any city in the world, the highest number of billionaires of any city in Asia, and the largest concentration of ultra high-net-worth individuals of any city in the world.
+Despite government efforts to reduce the growing disparity, median income for the top 10% of earners is 57 times that of the bottom 10%.

 Economy

 One of the world's most significant financial centres and commercial ports, Hong Kong has a market economy focused on services, characterised by low taxation, minimal government market intervention, and an established international financial market.
-It is the world's 35th-largest economy, with a nominal GDP of approximately US$373 billion.
-Hong Kong's economy ranked at the top of the Heritage Foundation's economic freedom index between 1995 and 2021.
-However, Hong Kong was removed from the index by the Heritage Foundation in 2021, with the Foundation citing a "loss of political freedom and autonomy... [making Hong Kong] almost indistinguishable in many respects from other major Chinese commercial centers like Shanghai and Beijing".
+It is the world's 38th-largest economy, with a nominal GDP of approximately US$407 billion.
 Hong Kong is highly developed, and ranks fourth on the UN Human Development Index.
 The Hong Kong Stock Exchange is the seventh-largest in the world, with a market capitalisation of HK$30.4 trillion (US$3.87 trillion) as of December 2018.
-Hong Kong is ranked as the 14th most innovative territory in the Global Innovation Index in 2022, and 3rd in the Global Financial Centres Index.
-The city is sometimes referred to as "Silicon Harbor", a nickname derived from Silicon Valley in California.
-Hong Kong hosts several high tech and innovation companies, including several multinational companies.
+Hong Kong was ranked as the 15th most innovative territory in the 2025 Global Innovation Index, and 3rd in the Global Financial Centres Index.
+The city was sometimes referred to as "Silicon Harbor" in the 1990s, a nickname derived from Silicon Valley in California.